 By qualifying leads, I mean filtering people so that you give your best chances to attract the right clients, not everyone willing to pay you some bucks.

 You already know that there are tons of people who are just curious and ask a bunch of questions because it’s super easy to do and requires almost no effort from their side.
 However, they do not have a keen interest to close a deal with you; they’re just fishing around.

 Therefore, if you’re saying “yes” to everyone and start running after money, they will catch you on the wrong feet.
 Once you invest in folks who have different beliefs, you will definitely make an entire chain of compromises that will damage your work and the overall personal brand.

 3 — You create a community

 I know no creative who doesn’t want to belong to a tribe.
 This need is so heavily rooted in who we are as persons, that we all need to be part of a community at a certain point.

 If you put your website at the forefront of what you’re doing, people will start feeling like there’s more to discover.
-There’s also valuable knowledge published on your blog, bold ideas about how to become a better photographer, proof of authenticity regarding the fears you face at the moment, or simply thoughts about side projects that you’d like to give it a try at some point.
+There’s also valuable knowledge published on your website, bold ideas about how to become a better photographer, proof of authenticity regarding the fears you face at the moment, or simply thoughts about side projects that you’d like to give it a try at some point.